 Facilities management has flourished into a multi-billion dollar industry that takes advantage of leading technological innovations, such as artificial intelligence, for optimal performance.
 Managers in the modern industry often control multiple smart buildings using a single system from a remotely located, web-based interface.

-While the use of technology has made operating multiple buildings far more efficient, it doesn't always mean that the buildings themselves are operated in the most efficient way.
+While building systems have evolved through technology making operating multiple buildings far more efficient, it doesn't always mean that the buildings themselves are operated in the most efficient way.
 The ability to access and control the environmental comfort systems of multiple buildings from a remote location is great, but if the management philosophy is still rooted in methods developed decades ago, you won't reap all of the benefits that modern technology offers.

 Facilities managers face conflicting demands from customer comfort and economic and environmental concerns.
 In order to meet all of those demands, managers must do more than simply maintain building setpoints.
 Keeping customers comfortable and the finance people comfortable with the bottom line takes an understanding of control theory, artificial intelligence, and of psychrometric curves.